abnamro/repository-scanner/components/resc-vcs-scraper/README.md

 ### Run locally from source
 <details>
   <summary>Preview</summary>
-  Prerequisites: RabbitMQ is up and running locally.
+  Prerequisites: RabbitMQ must be up and running locally.</br>
-  If you have alreday deployed RESC through helm in Kubernetes, then rabbitmq is alreday running for you.
-  Clone the repository, open git bash terminal from /components/resc-vcs-scraper folder and run below commands.
+  If you have alreday deployed RESC through helm in Kubernetes, then rabbitmq is alreday running for you.</br> Clone the repository, open git bash terminal from /components/resc-vcs-scraper folder and run below commands.

   #### (1) Create virtual environment:
   ```bash
   cd components/resc-vcs-scraper